CarpeDatumInc/tm1helper/README.md

 ## <a name="standardized-conventions" id="standardized-conventions">Standardized Conventions</a>

 ### Variable Naming
 All variable names are consistent throughout rules and Turbo Integrator functions and code blocks.
-The following naming convensions for variables are used:
+The following naming conventions for variables are used:

 * `p = Parameter`: Variables defined on the Parameters tab should be prefixed with a “p”.
 * `v = Variables`: Variables defined on the Variables tab should be prefixed with a “v”.